gvlproject/dynamic-tool-destination/README.md

 along with its rules.

-Putting it all together, here's a real-world example tool_conf.xml following the steps outlined above, followed by how it's used when called from Galaxy:
+Putting it all together, here's a real-world example job_conf.xml following the steps outlined above, followed by how it's used when called from Galaxy:
 ```
 <?xml version="1.0"?>